 If you are applying to our Bilingual/Bicultural Education Program, you must provide a supplemental writing sample written in Spanish to be uploaded as a "Miscellaneous Admissions Document."
 The writing sample should describe your cross-cultural and/or cross-linguistic experiences.
 You also should demonstrate competency with the language and content of the essay, and show that you have made efforts to cross borders by working, traveling, or otherwise have lived in situations that required a multiplicity of cultural competencies.

 Please note that the University of Texas Urban Teachers Program requires field work in area schools.
 To undertake that fieldwork, school districts require that you pass a criminal background check.
 If you do not pass a required background check, they will be unable to complete the required work of the academic program.
 Failure to pass the background check will result in cancellation of our offer of admission.

 Official TOEFL/IELTS Scores

-If you are applying from another country please submit either your Test of English as a Foreign Language (TOEFL) or your International English Language Testing System (IELTS) Scores.
+Students applying from other countries should submit either their Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) Scores.
 The recommended minimum scores provided by the Graduate School are:

 - TOEFL: 79 on the Internet-based test (iBT)